A company produces xx thousand paper cups per day, and the revenu... | Channels for Pearson+

 Related Rates: Videos & Practice Problems

 A company produces thousand paper cups per day, and the revenue from selling these is given by the function dollars.
-Find the limit of as and interpret this in the context of the company's revenue.
+Estimate the increase in revenue from increasing production from thousand to thousand paper cups per day.

 A company produces thousand paper cups per day, and the revenue from selling these is given by the function dollars.
-Find the limit of as and interpret this in the context of the company's revenue.
+Estimate the increase in revenue from increasing production from thousand to thousand paper cups per day.